top of page

 We will also have an area for a private group to stay on the South side of the property, along with a vast array of trails and outdoor destinations (e.g., hammocks, ropes course, meditation platform, etc.).

+We are NOT an event center or convention space.
+Outside of a few community events per year, we will not host events involving non-guests like festivals and concerts.
 We are focused on minimizing noise and light pollution.
-Outside of a few community events per year, we will not host events involving non-guests like festivals and concerts.
 There will be no outdoor speakers or bright lighting on the campus affecting the beautiful Star Tannery sky.

 We will have a neighborhood membership program giving access to certain amenities like trails, dining and meeting space as well as services like massage and acupuncture.